boltops-tools/terraspace-docs/_docs/learn/azure/configure.md

     To sign in, use a web browser to open the page https://microsoft.com/devicelogin and enter the code EXAMPLE12 to authenticate.
     $

+Note: You might have to specify the tenant id.

+    az login --tenant $ARM_TENANT_ID

 That's usually enough to set up the `az` CLI.
-You can check with:
+Here are some commands to check access:

     az account list -o table
+    az group list | jq '.[].name'
+    az storage account list | jq '.[].name'

 ## Set up env variables